DeloitteAU/react-habitat/README.md

 By default ReactHabitat ships with a plain ReactDOM factory.

-**If you are using Typescript**

-You will need to import ReactHabitat using `import * as ReactHabitat from 'react-habitat'` syntax in order to avoid 'module has no default export' error.
-This is as by design and you can [read more about it here](https://github.com/Microsoft/TypeScript/issues/3337).

 **If you are using Redux**

 You will need to use a different factory.
 Please install & configure the [react-habitat-redux library](https://github.com/DeloitteDigitalAPAC/react-habitat-redux).
 Then continue with step 2 below.

 Alternatively learn how to [write and use your own custom factory](#writing-and-using-custom-factories).

+**If you are using Typescript**

+You will need to import ReactHabitat using `import * as ReactHabitat from 'react-habitat'` syntax in order to avoid 'module has no default export' error.

 #### 2. Application execution - resolve your components